Ismaestro/angular-example-app/README.md

-npm i                    | Install everything needed npm start                | Start the app in development mode npm run test             | Run unit tests with karma and jasmine npm run e2e              | Run end to end tests npm run build            | Build the app for production npm run lint             | Run the linter (tslint) npm run ci               | Execute linter and tests npm run deploy           | Build the app and deploy dist folder to Github pages (angular-cli-ghpages) (fork to do this and remove CNAME file) npm run sme              | Build and run source map explorer, really cool :)
+npm i                    | Install everything needed npm start                | Start the app in development mode npm run test             | Run unit tests with karma and jasmine npm run test:library     | Run unit tests for the library npm run e2e              | Run end to end tests npm run build            | Build the app for production npm run build:library    | Build the library npm run lint             | Run the linter (tslint) npm run lint:library     | Run the linter for the library npm run ci               | Execute linter and tests npm run deploy           | Build the app and deploy dist folder to Github pages (angular-cli-ghpages) (fork to do this and remove CNAME file) npm run sme              | Build and run source map explorer, really cool :)